scroll-tech/go-ethereum/rollup/missing_header_fields/export-headers-toolkit/README.md

 - unique_vanity_i: unique vanity i
 - header_i: block header i
 - header:
-    <vanity_index:uint8><flags:uint8><seal:[65|85]byte>
-    - vanity_index: index of the vanity in the unique vanity list
+    <flags:uint8><seal:[65|85]byte>
     - flags: bitmask, lsb first
+	    - bit 0-5: index of the vanity in the sorted vanities list
-        - bit 0: 0 if difficulty is 2, 1 if difficulty is 1
+	    - bit 6: 0 if difficulty is 2, 1 if difficulty is 1
-        - bit 1: 0 if seal length is 65, 1 if seal length is 85
+	    - bit 7: 0 if seal length is 65, 1 if seal length is 85
-        - rest: 0
 ```

 ## How to run